polarysekt/libGSH/README.md

     // Run main message loop
 	ret = ghRun();

-    // This will soon be handled internally, automatically ghWindowDestroy( wndMain );
+    // This is automatically handled internally, but can be called explicitly ghWindowDestroy( wndMain );

 	return ret;